daemon1995/era_gaming_mods/Advanced Classes Mod/readme.txt

 5. Known Bugs:
 - Wells will show incorrect amount of Spell Points recovered
+- perhaps some more, please report in the ERA Modding Discord server

 6. Credits
--Whole Heroes Community for support
+-Whole Heroes Community for support .
 -Berserker for creating ERA, without him the mod would not be possible.
--AlfWithCake and anti-victor as team members
+-AlfWithCake and anti-victor as team members.
 -Daemon_n for testing and super translation into Russian language!
 Community support and designing the Difficulty Mod.
+-Archer for support and fixes and help in the chinese community.
 -Sandris for amazing pictures for class skills and Warmachine upgrades pictures.
--Sagamosa Mod for inspiration and graphics
+-Sagamosa Mod for inspiration and graphics.
--Archer for support and fixes

 **********************************************************************************************